 Always in Pursuit of a Better Patient Experience

-As part of our ongoing effort to improve world-class, compassionate care for you and your family, Northwestern Medicine is upgrading to a single, integrated electronic health record system and NM MyChart patient portal.
-That means that the specialist you see in Chicago, for instance, can securely view the same information about you as your primary care physician in the suburbs.
+As part of our ongoing effort to improve world-class, compassionate care for you and your family, Northwestern Medicine is improving our electronic health record systems.
+That means that the specialist you see in Chicago, for instance, can securely view the same information about you as your primary care physician can in the suburbs.
 When our physicians, pharmacists, nurses and specialists are connected to the same electronic health record system, they can make more informed decisions that can lead to better health outcomes.

 Frequently Asked Questions

 What is an electronic health record?

 An electronic health record system is technology that healthcare providers use to access and update a patient’s medical and health information.
 A patient’s medical record resides in this system and includes demographic information, vital signs, medications, medical history, immunizations, lab results, radiology reports and more.